|Barcelona Christmas - Things to do at Christmas|

 Circ Raluy Barcelona.
 The Circ Raluy is a festive Barcelona Christmas tradition at the Port Vell marina in Barcelona.
-This iconic circus brings a new show to town every year in December.
-Circ Raluy is both a historic travelling circus and travelling museum of old circus caravans and a circus hotel!
-Circ Raluy even has a circus hotel where guests can stay in traditional circus carriages converted into guest rooms.
-If you are in Barcelona for Christmas then don't miss this traditional and wonderful experience.
+This iconic circus brings a new show to town every year from mid-December.
+Circ Raluy is both a historic travelling circus and travelling museum of old circus caravans.
+Circ Raluy even has a circus hotel caravan where guests can stay.
 Circ Raluy is in the usual place at the north end of Moll de la Fusta (wood wharf) at the Barcelona harbour Port Vell.

 Barcelona Christmas lights and trees

 The fabulous Montjuic Magic Fountain is also part of the Barcelona Christmas lights with a special free Christmas water and music show in December between 19:00 and 21:00 on Fridays and Saturdays in December and early January.
 Remember to dress warmly!
 Barcelona's Christmas lights usually also include the tower Torre Agbar in the Sant Marti district, which has a special Christmas light display.

-There is a big Christmas tree in Barcelona on Portal del Ángel near Plaça Catalunya and a big tree on Plaça de Sant Jaume in the gothic area, where you can also find the Barcelona's official Christmas nativity scene which is called a "pessebre" in the Catalan language and "belén" in Castilian language.
+There is a big Christmas tree in Barcelona on Portal del Ángel near Plaça Catalunya.
+You can also enjoy a big tree on Plaça de Sant Jaume in the gothic area, where you can also find the Barcelona's official Christmas nativity scene which is called a "pessebre" in the Catalan language and "belén" in Castilian language.